G.729: Past patent litigation

-AIM IP LLC, a California Limited Liability Company based in Mission Viejo, CA filed 17 patent infringement lawsuits in the Central District Courts of California accusing 22 different companies, including, Cisco Systems, Polycom and others of infringing U.S. Patent No. 5,920,853.
+AIM IP LLC, a California Limited Liability Company based in Mission Viejo, California, filed 17 patent infringement lawsuits in the Central District Courts of California accusing 22 different companies, including, Cisco Systems, Polycom and others of infringing U.S. Patent No. 5,920,853.
 The '853 patent was filed at the United States Patent and Trademark Office in 1996 by Rockwell International.
 The inventors listed on the '853 patent are Benyassine Adil, Su Huan-Yu and Shlomot Eyal.

 In 2000, the '853 patent was assigned by Rockwell International to Conexant Systems, an American-based software developer and fabless semiconductor company, which began as a division of Rockwell before being spun-off as its own public company.
 In 2010, the '853 patent was sold by Conexant Systems to AIM IP LLC, a California Limited Liability Company based in Mission Viejo.

 The '853 patent contains patent claims which cover lookup tables used in G.729.
 The patent has since expired and is no longer in force due to its patent term expiring.